-- 1. Provides on-campus counseling services during academic years from August 1 to May 31 and is available as needed during summers and Christmas and spring breaks. - 2.
-Serves as a member of the Academic and Formation Advisory Council; gives periodic presentations to the Council relevant to the particular needs of the College and the students. - 3.
-Serves as a member of the Formation Committee and as a resource person for the formation directors and faculty. - 4.
-Provides short-term individual counseling, group counseling, crisis intervention, and receives referrals from the Vice President for Formation, the Vice President for Academic Affairs, the Dean of Students, the Vice President for Admissions, the formation directors and other faculty members. - 5.
-Provides employee assistance services within the scope of professional training to Divine Word College employees and Divine Word Missionaries on campus and refers employees and Divine Word Missionaries to outside sources as appropriate. - 6.
-Offers a variety of instruments which can facilitate a student's self-understanding, vocational choice and psychological fitness for their vocation.
-The Counselor will exercise care in the use of standardized instruments recognizing the limitations of such measures in cross-cultural application. - 7.
-Assists students in the areas of study skills, study habits and time management, on an individual or group basis. - 8.
-Makes referrals, when appropriate and necessary, to competent local psychologists, psychiatrists, and other mental health professionals who understand and support the spiritual and vocational ideals of the College. - 9.
-Provides education for students on issues of concern such as relationship, sexuality, alcohol, substance use, eating disorders, and self-harm. - 10.
-Follows specific procedures in providing Counseling Services:
+- 1.1 Provides short-term individual counseling, group counseling, crisis intervention, and receives referrals from the Vice President for Formation, the Vice President for Academic Affairs, the Dean of Students, the formation directors and other faculty members. - 1.2 Has available a variety of instruments which can facilitate a student's selfunderstanding, vocational choice and psychological fitness for their vocation.
+The Counselor will exercise care in the use of standardized instruments recognizing the limitations of such measures in cross-cultural application. - 1.3 Is prepared to assist students in the areas of study skills, study habits and time management, on an individual or group basis. - 1.4 Makes referrals, when appropriate and necessary, to competent local psychologists, psychiatrists, and other mental health professionals.
+The Counselor seeks the service of professionals who understand and support the spiritual and vocational ideals of the College. - 1.5 Provides education for students on issues of concern such as relationship, sexuality, alcohol, substance use and abuse, eating disorders, and self-harm. - 1.6 Gives periodic presentations to the Academic and Formation Advisory Council relevant to the particular needs of the College and its students.